 Tempting Fate: In one event chain in the Tropico 4 campaign, a defective Chinese drilling machine causes an earthquake on your island.
-You can blame China, blame yourself, or blame The Powers That Be.
-Pick the last option, and another earthquake immediately strikes the island
+You can blame China, yourself, or the Powers That Be.
+If you pick the last option, another earthquake immediately strikes the island.

 Thriving Ghost Town: You know you're doing well when your population gets above 200.
 Justified in that the island is tiny, and even with every square foot of land developed it can usually only support around 900 individuals maximum.